hybridgroup/cylonjs-workshop-2016/README.md

 # RoboUniverse Workshop

-This is the code examples for the RoboUniverse workshop.
+These are the code examples for the RoboUniverse workshop.

 ## Intel Edison